Bluestone Group: Capital and asset management: 2009–14

-In 2010, Australia's Macquarie Bank invested A$10m in Bluestone Group, acquiring a 17.5% stake and appointing a Director to Bluestone's Board.
-At the same time, Forum Partners, a real estate investment fund refinanced approximately $20m of balance sheet debt with a new, 4 year facility, and Bluestone refinanced a further $28m with Bank of Scotland with a similar term.

-In September, 2011 Bluestone acquired Close Credit Management from Close Brothers, and re-branded the business Bluestone Credit Management ('BCM').
+In September 2011, Bluestone acquired Close Credit Management from Close Brothers, and re-branded the business Bluestone Credit Management ('BCM').
 BCM provides portfolio management services to a range of UK clients including major car and consumer finance businesses and Her Majesty's Revenue & Customs.
 BCM's 140 staff operate from offices in downtown Sheffield.
 In December, Bluestone participated in the purchase of a €350m portfolio of car and equipment receivables from Bank of Scotland in Ireland.
 Bluestone partnered with Värde Partners, a global investment fund to acquire the book.
 An office was set up in Dublin in March, 2012, and day-to-day management of the portfolio transitioned to Bluestone in early June.
 This transition involved adapting Bluestone's core technical platform (Boss) for use in Ireland, and migrating the portfolio information from Bank of Scotland's various systems to Boss.
 A team of 40 were deployed to manage the book, split between the Sheffield and Dublin offices.
 Shortly afterwards, Bluestone opened a new office in the Zeullig building in downtown Manila to act as a shared services centre for other group offices.
 Bluestone's Manila operation has over 50 staff now providing support services for Bluestone's Australian offices.

-Resumption of Lending
+Resumption of lending

 In 2014, Lloyds Development Capital (LDC) acquired approximately 50% of the shares in Bluestone from a number of existing shareholders, joining Macquarie Bank as Bluestone's major institutional shareholders.
 At the same time, the holding structure of the Group was inverted with the creation of a new UK top-co, Bluestone Consolidated Holdings Limited, which in June 2015 had net assets of £35m.
 Residential lending resumed in Australia in 2013, funded by a warehouse line from Macquarie Bank, and Bluestone started lending into the auto and equipment space in Ireland in 2014.
 Bluestone securitised residential mortgages in 2013 in both Australia and New Zealand, taking advantage of the normalisation of the capital markets globally.